 To rejoin the SCI program simply update your technical certification to SCE 12 and then contact SCI program support to ask for reinstatement to the SCI program.
 Reinstatement is at the discrection of the SCI Program Manager.

 I cannot access course files which I am authorized to teach, how do I fix this

 Send your login name and certification ID to SCI program support using the email address below.

-Now that a CCR has been announced, what will happen if I do not update my certification by 31st December 2016?
+Now that a CCR has been announced, what will happen if I did not update my certification by 31st December 2016?

-SCIs who do not meet the CCR requirements by the deadline of 31st December 2016 will be expired from the program, and will no longer be authorized to teach SUSE courses or access any of the program benefits.
+SCIs who did not meet the CCR requirements by the deadline of 31st December 2016 have been expired from the program, and will no longer be authorized to teach SUSE courses or access any of the program benefits.
 To rejoin the program at a later date you will need to follow the processes outlined in the Program Guide related to expired status.